tremby/jellyfin-find-duplicates/README.md

   The name of the TV shows library in Jellyfin.
   Example: `Shows`

+The following are optional:

+- `IGNORED_PATHS`:
+  Any paths to files which are known wanted duplicates, separated by double colons (`::`).
+  For example, if there are two versions of an episode, one can be ignored:
+  `/path/to/episode (duplicate version).mkv`.
+  If there are multiple, ignore all but one:
+  `/path/to/episode (version 2).mkv::/path/to/episode (version 3).mkv`.
+  Paths are Jellyfin's full media paths, as reported in this script's output when duplicates are found.

 ## Dependencies

 - `curl`, which you probably have.
 If not, it is in every package manager.